Why a new superannuation review is needed

 Tweaking Won’t Fix Retirement System – Patricia Pascuzzo

 26 May 2015 – Australian Financial Review

-Two decades of tweaking have created a complex retirement savings system that has strayed far from its originally designed purpose of providing for incomes in retirement, writes CSRI executive director Patricia Pascuzzo.
+Two decades of tweaking have created a complex retirement savings system that has strayed far from its originally designed purpose of providing for incomes in retirement, writes Patricia Pascuzzo, CSRI’s Founder and Executive Director.